JasonYao3/TTC_transit_delay_proj/README.md

 ### Subway
 * 2014-02-05 has 100 delays in one day.
-* 90% of the delays are less than 10 minutes
+* 90% of the delays are less than 10 minutes.
 * 8AM is the most requent time of delays and 5AM takes the longest time.
 * Weekdays have more delays than weekends, but saturday is the longest delay time.
 * Subways going west bound have the most number of delays, but subways going north takes the longest.